ShishirPatil/gorilla/data/README.md

 ### Option 2: URL JSON

 We also provide you with a much simpler approach for you to contribute!
 Provide a simple url to your API documentation, we'll process it for you.
-Keep in mind, there might be some errors that can creep in with this process and hence we recommend the approach above, or atleast come back to verify if the api documentation we generated for these url's are accurate!
-They API document generated from the urls will be stored as mentined in the directory structure above.
+Keep in mind, there might be some errors that can creep in with this process and hence we recommend the approach above, or at least come back to verify if the api documentation we generated for these url's are accurate!
+They API document generated from the urls will be stored as mentioned in the directory structure above.

 Submit a json file containing the list of json objects: